miyamok/epsilonproofchecker/README.md

 ```
 F ::= A | bot | F -> F
 ```
-The arrow denotes logical implication, and bot is a special constant denoting falsum, which means the condtradiction.
+The arrow denotes logical implication, and <code>bot</code> is a special constant denoting falsum, which means the condtradiction.
 The following formula means that if <code>A</code> then it contradicts.
 ```
 A -> bot